mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > 8\.
 Like a **lightning flash**, each event is short-lived.
 Lasting but one brief moment, it disappears again.

-The last three – a dream, a lightning flash, and clouds – are just like explaining the characteristic of the human world in terms of the origination in **time**.
+The last three – a dream, a lightning flash, and clouds – are explaining the characteristic of the human world in terms of the origination in time.
 So a lightning flash [means] life is very short lived.

 > 9\.
 Finally, we should look upon things in the spirit in which we watch the **clouds** on a hot summer day.
 They change their shape all the time, but as far as our welfare is concerned, one shape is as good as another.
 So do the transformations of the earthly scene not at all concern out true welfare.

 Everything is changing constantly, everything is short-lived.
 That means there is nothing to hold on [to].
 Constantly we must be [like] white paper.
 Day by day, we must be white papers, accepting the past life.
 And then, we can change, just like a cloud.
-We can change, not personality change, but conditions, and opportunities, we can create.
-If you change your attitude toward your behaviors, very naturally we can create a better world.
-Just like a cloud; a cloud is always changing.
-The shape of the cloud is constantly changing.
+[We do] not change personality, but we can change conditions, and we can create opportunities.
+If you change your attitude toward your behaviors, very naturally you can create a better world.
+Just like a cloud: a cloud is always changing, the shape of the cloud is constantly changing.
 That is just like welfare for human beings.
 Understanding the human world.

-So that’s why, finally, he says “the transformations of the earthly scene not at all concern our true welfare.”
+So that’s why finally he says, “the transformations of the earthly scene not at all concern our true welfare.”
 We cannot destroy the human world, and we cannot destroy human consciousness.
 But what we can do is, we should be careful to take care of the shape of human life, the shape of human behavior.
 In other words, what kind of attitude we should take from moment to moment.
 Under certain conditions, all circumstances, we should do it.
 At that time, we can create a good world.

 Do you have some questions?
 I’m sorry, [I am losing] my voice.